 At common law, in considering the validity of any limitation, the court could look at evidence of facts existing when the instrument came into operation1, but not at evidence of what actually took place after that time, or at evidence of opinion of probability of even the highest degree2.
 Accordingly, no evidence could be given that a woman was past child-bearing; nor would the court draw such an inference, however advanced her age3.

-However, in relation to instruments to which the Perpetuities and Accumulations Act 1964 applies4, where in any proceedings5 there arises on the rule against perpetuities6 a question
+However, in relation to instruments to which the Perpetuities and Accumulations Act 1964 applies4,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.